KerbalNo15/tools-sargo-pmos/README.md

 - Feedbackd Notification Connector is a utility for connecting user D-bus notifications to feedbackd.
 Created to make Telegram Desktop messages vibrate (sort of an important phone function)
 - Chromium application overrides are tweaks to make Chromium usable- exceedingly so.
 IMO this is the best browser for pmos once you get it working.
 - Easy Effects Configurations may help you with audio quality on the internal speaker.
+- Telegram Desktop Tweaks is a list of configuration options you can set to make Telegram Desktop behave like a mobile app.